New drug options, risk factors added to U.S. heart guidelines

 The guidelines update has more specific recommendations for certain age and ethnic groups, as well as for people with diabetes.

-Reporting By Deena Beasley; Editing by Chizu Nomiyama
+Reporting by Deena Beasley; Editing by Chizu Nomiyama and Marguerita Choy